 Exactly How to Get Started with C/C++ TodayOkay, let's cut to the chase--you want to learn to program in C/C++ and you want to know exactly what you should do, right now.

-If you're willing to spend a few dollars, I'd strongly recommend you buy my ebook, Jumping into C++, which will take you from absolutely nothing to getting a full working environment, all the core C++ syntax, lots of tips on how to design your programs, sample code, practice problems, quizzes and advanced C++ class design stuff too.
+I'd strongly recommend you buy my ebook, Jumping into C++, which will take you from absolutely nothing to getting a full working environment, all the core C++ syntax, lots of tips on how to design your programs, sample code, practice problems, quizzes and advanced C++ class design stuff too.
 You can check out a sample chapter or buy now.

 Alternatively, you can take a web-only route:

 If you prefer physical books, you can find Jumping into C++ on Amazon, where it currently sports a 4.5 star rating!

 If run into problems, take a look at these articles:

 The rest of this page provides answers to some of the most common questions new programmers have about C, C++ and programming.